 - 2 tablespoons avocado oil

-- 3-4 small garlic cloves thinly sliced
+- 3 to 4 small garlic cloves, thinly sliced

-- 1 teaspoon kosher salt or to taste
+- 1 teaspoon salt, or to taste

-- ⅛ teaspoon ground black pepper or to taste
+- ⅛ teaspoon ground black pepper, or to taste

-- ½ cup pecans halved
+- ½ cup pecans, halved

 Instructions